Managing your leased or licensed property

-When access to a premises is required Council will provide appropriate notice to tenants.
+When Council requires access to you premises, we will provide appropriate notice to tenants.

-Tenants should keep a copy of the latest condition audit report in an accessible location where committee members and relevant maintenance staff can easily refer to it.
-The condition audit report should be used by tenants to develop a maintenance and development plan (Word - 195kb) for the premises.
+Tenants should keep a copy of the latest condition audit report.
+It should be kept in an accessible location where committee members and relevant maintenance staff can easily refer to it.
+Tenants should use the report to develop a maintenance and development plan (Word - 195kb) for the premises.

 The assessment involves a scientific evaluation (i.e. agronomic assessment) of the sports fields, along with the collection of data to support field performance and safety.

 The report summarises the findings of the sports field audit, as well as providing some practical management advice.

 The maintenance and development plan applies to lease holders.